carbonaut/boilerplate-api-laravel/README.md

 - [Queue](https://laravel.com/docs/9.x/queues) setup to use the database driver;
 - [Emails](https://laravel.com/docs/9.x/mail) already set up for email verification and password reset.
 It will take into account the [user preferred language](https://laravel.com/docs/9.x/mail#user-preferred-locales) when sending the email;
 - [Pull-request template](.github/pull_request_template.md) so you don't forget about important things when merging code;
+- [Route Binding Trait](app/Traits/ResolveRouteBinding.php) to prevent QueryException when passing an invalid parameter type to a route with [Model Binding](https://laravel.com/docs/9.x/routing#route-model-binding);

 ## Getting started